 How would Modi know about running family: Sharad Pawar

-Mumbai, Apr 17: Hitting back at Narendra Modi for talking about him frequently in the election rallies, NCP chief Sharad Pawar has said that the Prime Minister should refrain from talking about the families, adding, "I wanted to ask him what does he have to do with issues at my home".
+Mumbai, Apr 17: Hitting back at Narendra Modi for talking about him frequently in the election rallies, Nationalist Congress Party (NCP) chief Sharad Pawar has said that the Prime Minister should refrain from talking about the families, adding, "I wanted to ask him what does he have to do with issues at my home".

 Pawar was reacting to PM Modi's remark during a rally in Wardha during which he had said that a family war was going on in the NCP and that Pawar was slowly losing grip over the party.

 "There is no one in his family, how would he know how a family functions and how one takes care of son and wife.
 This is also the reason why he keeps peeping into others' homes.
-It is not good to peep into other people's house Modi ji.
+It is not good to peep into other peoples' house Modi ji.
 I can also say a lot but I won't stoop to a low level," Pawar reportedly said at a rally recently.

 PM Modi has been referring to Pawar over one issue of the other in his rallies.
-He had also taunted the NCP chief of being in the same alliance as the National Conference after Omar Abdullah had said that J&K might demand for a 'Seperate PM'.
+He had also taunted the NCP chief of being in the same alliance as the National Conference after Omar Abdullah had said that Jammu and Kashmir might demand for a 'Seperate PM'.

 Also Read | Pawar alleges that Parrikar quit as defence minister over Rafale deal